diddle-elements/flippy-card/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/owner/my-element)

 ## Installation

-1. Install bower per their instructions, such as via:
+1. Using npm install the package to your project
     ```
-    npm install -g bower
-    ```
-1. Using bower install the package to your project
-    ```
     cd $YOUR_PROJECT_DIR
-    bower install diddledan/flippy-card
+    npm install --save @diddledan/flippy-card
     ```

-You will now find a folder called bower_components in your project root which contains the webcomponents polyfill, and the validate-string element files along with any dependencies required.
+You will now find a folder called node_modules in your project root which contains the webcomponents polyfill, and the flippy-card element files along with any dependencies required.

 ## Usage